alibaba/formily/packages/react/docs/guide/concept.md

 What is the difference between SchemaField and RecursionField?
 There are two main points:

--SchemaField supports Markup grammar, it will parse Markup grammar in advance to generate [JSON Schema](/api/shared/schema) and transfer it to RecursionField for rendering, so RecursionField can only be rendered based on [JSON Schema](/api/shared/schema)
+- SchemaField supports Markup grammar, it will parse Markup grammar in advance to generate [JSON Schema](/api/shared/schema) and transfer it to RecursionField for rendering, so RecursionField can only be rendered based on [JSON Schema](/api/shared/schema)
--SchemaField renders the overall Schema protocol, while RecursionField renders the partial Schema protocol
+- SchemaField renders the overall Schema protocol, while RecursionField renders the partial Schema protocol

 ### Protocol binding